moodboom/rad-scripts/README.md

 * npm-publish                > inject the current version into package.json, commit, and publish a new tagged release to npm
 * get-svn-rev                > parses and returns the svn current revision from [svn info]
 * get-svn-last-changed-rev   > parses and returns the svn last-changed revision from [svn info]
-* rs-update-readme           > dogfooding 101: use rad-scripts to dynamically update README.md
+* rs-update-readme           > dogfooding 101: use rad-scripts to dynamically update README.
-* rs-publish                 > dogfooding 201: use rad-scripts to publish a new rad-scripts release to npm
+* rs-publish                 > dogfooding 201: use rad-scripts to publish a new rad-scripts release; see https://bitpost.com/news

 Utilities include: